paduagroup/fftool/README.md

 How to Use
 ----------

-How to build an initial configuration of systems composed of molecules, ions or materials.
+These are instructions on how to build an initial configuration of a system composed of molecules, ions or materials.

 1. For each molecule, ion or fragment of a material prepare a file with atomic coordinates and/or connectivity (covalent bonds).
 The